-Eisenmenger syndrome is a condition that affects blood flow from the heart to the lungs in some babies who have structural problems of the heart.
+Eisenmenger syndrome is a condition that affects blood flow from the heart to the lungs in some people who were born with structural problems of the heart.

 Eisenmenger syndrome is a condition that results from abnormal blood circulation caused by a defect in the heart.
-Most often, babies with this condition are born with a hole between the two pumping chambers -- the left and right ventricles -- of the heart (ventricular septal defect).
+Most often, people with this condition are born with a hole between the two pumping chambers -- the left and right ventricles -- of the heart (ventricular septal defect).
 The hole allows blood that has already picked up oxygen from the lungs to flow back into the lungs, instead of going out to the rest of the body.

 Other heart defects that can lead to Eisenmenger syndrome include:

-Eisenmenger syndrome usually develops before a child reaches puberty.
+Eisenmenger syndrome may begin to develop before a child reaches puberty.
 However, it also can develop in young adulthood, and may progress throughout young adulthood.

 The doctor will examine the child.
 During the exam, the doctor may find:

-The doctor will diagnose Eisenmenger syndrome by looking at the patient's history of heart problems.
+The doctor will diagnose Eisenmenger syndrome by looking at the person's history of heart problems.
 Tests may include:

-The number of cases of this condition in the United States has dropped because doctors are now able to diagnose and correct the defect sooner, before the irreversible damage to the small lung arteries occurs.
+The number of cases of this condition in the United States has dropped because doctors are now able to diagnose and correct the defect sooner, before the irreversible damage occurs to the small lung arteries.

-Children may receive oxygen, although it is unclear whether it helps to prevent the disease from getting worse.
-Children with very severe symptoms may need a heart-lung transplant.
+Affected people may receive oxygen, although it is unclear if it helps to prevent the disease from getting worse.
+People with very severe symptoms may need a heart-lung transplant.

-Call your health care provider if your infant develops symptoms of Eisenmenger syndrome.
+Call your health care provider if your child develops symptoms of Eisenmenger syndrome.